hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 Thoughts on CMU courses (and reflections on my college experience).
 Inspired by [similar pages](https://thenumbat.github.io/cmu/).

-☆ are the courses I enjoyed and found fun/somewhat useful, ☆☆ are those I also benefited a lot from/thought were worth taking.
+☆ are the courses I personally enjoyed and found fun
+! are those I considered (objectively) good or useful ☆☆ are those I personally benefited a lot from and thought were worth taking, on top of the above

 **Degree**: BS in Information Systems + additional major in Computer Science